Skip to main content

 6. While the salmon roasts, prepare the dressing.
 In a small bowl, whisk together the juice of the lemon and the remaining 1/2 tablespoon of olive oil.
 Season with a pinch of salt and pepper.

 7. To assemble the bowls, divide the cooked quinoa between two serving bowls.
 Top each with the roasted salmon and vegetables.
-Add the diced cucumber, pitted Kalamata olives, and crumbled feta cheese.
+Add the pitted Kalamata olives, and crumbled feta cheese.

 8. Drizzle generously with the lemon-olive oil dressing and garnish with fresh chopped dill before serving.